 Developments in Computing have continued to play an important role in the education of students at Woodfield.
 We have a wealth of technology to enhance teaching in all subjects, including ipads.
 All of these computers are able to access the Internet and School based emails.

 Classes have regular access to devices with a chromebook available for each pupil, in every classroom as well as timetabled lessons in the computer suite.
 Here, they acquire skills in Goolge, word processing, graphics work, data processing, desktop publishing, control and monitoring, emailing, coding, gaming, e-safety and the Internet for information to back up their general studies.

 These acquired skills are then put to a variety of uses in the learning and presentation of work in subjects across the curriculum.

 The study of Science enables students to develop an understanding of themselves and the world around them.
 We are providing them with the skills to be able to question what they see and hopefully be able to find ways of answering these questions.
 Much of our work is of a practical nature and is relevant to the changing world around us.
 The main aim is to develop and nurture inquiring minds.

 In their work pupils will design and carry out experiments, collect relevant data, make observations and have a go at identifying patterns and explaining what they have found out.
-They will learn how to safely use many different types of Science equipment and will use this knowledge to choose the correct equipment for various experiments.
+They will learn how to safely use different types of Science equipment and will use this knowledge to choose the correct equipment for various experiments.
 In biology they will learn about their bodies, life processes and the characteristics of living things.
 In chemistry students will learn about reactions and apply this to real life, for example how rust is made or how indigestion tablets neutralise acid in the stomach.
 In physics while learning about the physical world around us students learn about energy and alternative sources of energy which highlights current environmental issues.

 PERSONAL & SOCIAL DEVELPOMENT (PSD) AND CITIZENSHIP